 Israeli dates are a healthy delicacy that taste like candy, and you can find them in all forms.
 Fresh to dried, or right off the tree, they melt in your mouth.
-Piled high in the shuk (markets) or in large boxes, fresh Medjool dates are everywhere in Israel.
+Piled high in the markets such as Tel Aviv’s famous Carmel Market, fresh Medjool dates are everywhere in Israel.
 They are also much cheaper to purchase in Israel than in western countries.
 Dried dates last for quite a while, making them easy to travel with and a must-buy souvenir from Israel.

 Bamba, Bisli, and Chocolate

 Israel is known for having many snacks, and what better way to connect to the local culture than by eating the regional snacks.
 Bamba, the puffy peanut-flavored corn snack, is addictive and light, making it easy to pack a few bags in your suitcase.
 Bisli is another Israeli staple, a savory, crunchy snack that comes in different shapes and flavors, like grill and falafel.
 Lastly, Israeli chocolate is always popular and locally made, making it the perfect Israel souvenir that is inexpensive and delicious to bring home to friends.

 Silan – Date honey is a great, sweet alternative to regular honey.
 Make sure you have enough room to bring it home, as the jars can be quite heavy, but this sweet treat is worth it